geo-data/node-mapcache/README.md

 * If you want raw speed use the Apache Mapcache module or reverse proxy your `node-mapcache` app with a web accelerator such as Varnish.
 Having said that `node-mapcache` shouldn't be slow: benchmarks are welcome!

+* When using the Berkeley DB (BDB) as a cache backend for multiple tilesets stability is improved by having a separate filesystem directory for each
+  tileset: this seems to be because the BDB system files (e.g. `__db.001`) are created on a per directory basis and organising them discretely prevents them having to manage more than one BDB database.

 * Check out [`node-mapserv`](https://npmjs.org/package/mapserv): this can work well in combination with `node-mapcache` for generating tiled maps.